-The contents of this directory were correct as of February 2020.
+The contents of this directory were correct as of July 2021.

 Some contact details change from time to time.
-If you experience difficulty contacting an organisation, please contact Forward MID \$\cup\$ 0131-663-9471 and we will try to find you the new contact details and update our directory.
+If you experience difficulty contacting an organisation, please contact Forward MID \$ 0131-663-9471 and we will try to find you the new contact details and update our directory.
 Forward MID does not accept any responsibility for errors, omissions, or inaccuracies in the information contained in this publication.

-Alternative copies of this directory may be available on request in large print and audio CD.
+Alternative copies of this directory may be available on request in large print.